- Why NOR Flash Can’t Be Replaced

 What To Do

 If NOR Flash would stop your production line, secure 6–9 months of safety stock now.
 The carrying cost (2–3% of component value per month) is trivial compared to line-down costs.
-Also: begin qualification of GigaDevice’s GD25Q128E immediately.
-It’s pin-compatible with the W25Q128, command-set compatible, and typically ships with shorter lead times (12–16 weeks versus Winbond’s 16–24 weeks).
+Also: begin qualification of GigaDevice’s GD25Q128E immediately — broker and distributor data we’ve seen suggests it is broadly pin-for-pin and command-set compatible with the W25Q128 family and typically ships with shorter lead times than Winbond, though you should always confirm against the latest datasheets and your specific package/voltage option before locking it into a BOM.
+The same logic we walked through in our shortage-handling playbook on zero-stock alternatives applies here.

 If NOR Flash is important but not critical-path, extend your planning horizon to 16–20 weeks (versus the historical 8–12) and ensure your firmware driver supports JEDEC SFDP-compliant devices from multiple vendors without hardware changes.
 This is the single best investment you can make: design-time flexibility that creates procurement-time optionality.